8 Micronutrient Superpowers to Boost Female Health

 - Breastfeeding women: 290mg3.

-Good sources of Iodine include iodized salt, fish, milk, yogurt, cheese, and grains4.
+Good sources of Iodine include iodized salt, fish, milk, yoghurt, cheese, and grains4.

 Magnesium is an essential mineral that aids in the following functions:

-- promoting healthy blood pressure and blood sugar levels4.
+- promoting healthy blood pressure and blood sugar levels.

 - Improved bone health